Feral Cat Pest Control

 Feral cats can be dangerous and need professional assistance.
 Flick technicians are skilled at managing feral cats.
 We can efficiently trap them, particularly semi-feral urban cats.
 The team will install traps such as a wire “treadle-type” box trap.
 We prioritise the safety of both native and non-native animals and will take captured cats to a veterinarian for an assessment and to be placed in foster care.

-Common Feral Cat
+Common Cat Species

 Feral Cats